AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-dataset-lookup.md

 >
 >Follow the steps on this page only after you complete all previous upgrade steps.
 You can follow the [recommended upgrade steps](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md#recommended-upgrade-steps-for-most-organizations), or you can follow the upgrade steps that were dynamically generated for your organization with the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/).
 >
->After you complete the steps on this page, continue following the recommended or dynamically generated upgrade steps.
+>After you complete the steps on this page, continue following the recommended steps or the dynamically generated upgrade steps.

 Similar to classifications data in Adobe Analytics, lookup datasets are the method for classifying data in Customer Journey Analytics.